CodersCafeTech/Fire-Detection-by-Sensor-Fusion/README.md

 The below image shows the generated features for the collected data, the data is well distinguishable.
 As you can notice in the case of ** Fire ** event, there is actually three clusters of data and it shows the parameters is changing at different points.
 ![feature explorer.jpg](https://usercdn.edgeimpulse.com/project160533/e4f3bf8c1a596fdc68a5511e9962e3ddc1f26fe20e641b73a73374c831b72f60)
 After sucessfully extracting the features from the DSP block, it's time to train the machine learning model.
-These are our Neural Network settings and architecture which works very for our data.
+These are our Neural Network settings and architecture which works very wll for our data.
 ![NN network settings and architecture.jpg](https://usercdn.edgeimpulse.com/project160533/2a74f8c66755d30da142a903e5a54dcb1eab74a1e73d9db0cd4bd58dde3bd97d)
-Please read this [guide](https://docs.edgeimpulse.com/docs/edge-impulse-studio/learning-blocks/classification) to know about these affects your model.
+Please read this [guide](https://docs.edgeimpulse.com/docs/edge-impulse-studio/learning-blocks/classification) to know about how these things affects your model.
 After training we hit 98% validation accuracy for the data, that seems to be cool.
 ![training output.jpg](https://usercdn.edgeimpulse.com/project160533/f0e0bf461f4b3c610ddd15efc696eea61d97a1210277ed571b9089fb28e324eb)
 The confusion matrix is a good tool for evaluating the model, as you can see below 2.1% is missclassified as ** No Fire **.